pomdtr/tweety/README.md

 exec /opt/homebrew/bin/htop
 ```

-And access it at `chrome-extensions://pofgojebniiboodkmmjfbapckcnbkhpi/terminal.html?mode=app&app=htop` or open it in a new tab using the `tweety run htop` command.
+And access it at `chrome-extensions://pofgojebniiboodkmmjfbapckcnbkhpi/terminal.html?mode=app&app=htop` or open it in a new tab using the `tweety open htop` command.

 ### Configuration